-Nadine Muzerall joined the Minnesota coaching staff in October 2011 and has completed her first season on the Gopher bench.
-Muzerall, who played for Minnesota from 1997-2001, has been involved in hockey since leaving the University of Minnesota, and took on her first coaching job in the college ranks when she joined Minnesota for the 2011-12 season.
-Muzerall works with the Minnesota forwards, and is heavily involved in recruiting.
+Muzerall, who played for Minnesota from 1997-2001, has been involved in hockey since graduating from the University of Minnesota.
+She took on her first coaching job in the college ranks when she joined Minnesota for the 2011-12 season.
+Muzerall works with the Minnesota forwards and is heavily involved in recruiting.

 After finishing her eligibility at the University of Minnesota in 2001, she taught an Introduction to Ice Hockey class in the kinesiology department at the university during the 2001-02 academic year.
 Muzerall also coached at several camps and clinics during her collegiate career.